 Some foods need longer digestion time or aren't fully absorbed by the body, leading to unpleasant odour when gas is released.
 This means that they pass via the small intestine to the colon without being digested first.
 Here are some foods to avoid to stop bloating, farting and feeling gassy:

-1. Beans – the complex carbohydrates in the beans are hard to digest.
+1. Beans – the complex carbohydrates in the beans are hard to digest which can lead to excessive and smelly gas.

-2. Milk – this represents all lactose-containing foods.
-When the lactose is broken down, it releases a tremendous amount of gas.
+2. Milk – this represents all lactose-containing foods that cause flatulence.
+When the lactose is broken down, it releases a tremendous amount of gas which can cause pain of trapped gas in the abdomen.

-3. Carbonated drinks – beer and fizzy drinks contribute to the build-up of gasses in the intestinal tract.
+3. Carbonated drinks – beer and fizzy drinks contribute to the build-up of gasses in the intestinal tract making it hard to release that gas from the stomach.

 5. Artificial sweeteners – candy, sweets, gum and other sugary substances might cause flatulence or even lead to the discomfort of diarrhea.